 There is a growing interest among global investors in divesting, or minimizing exposure to, Fossil Fuels in their portfolios.
 Specifically, more than 1,200 global institutional investors, with $14.6 trillion in combined assets, have committed to divesting from fossil fuels in 2020.
 These investors seek to position themselves in opposition to the physical effects stemming from climate change, and seek to prepare their firms for future regulation around fossil fuels.

-Some regulators and standard setters have established requirements and criteria to identify and tackle fossil fuel reserves; however, the definitions, measurements, and investment products used to mitigate fossil fuels exposure can vary widely and, in some cases, prove to be confusing for investors.
+Some regulators and standard setters have established requirements and criteria to identify and tackle fossil fuels; however, the definitions, measurements, and investment products used to mitigate fossil fuel exposure can vary widely and, in some cases, prove to be confusing for investors.

-To help clients navigate this landscape, State Street Global Advisors has created a framework that detects and classifies fossil fuel reserves in a comprehensive and sensible manner.
-The framework focuses on the following activities, which are generally associated with fossil fuel reserves:
+To help clients navigate this landscape, State Street Global Advisors has created a framework that detects and classifies fossil fuels in a comprehensive and sensible manner.
+The framework focuses on the following activities, which are generally associated with fossil fuels:

 POV Screening Approach

 State Street’s standard Point of View (POV) screens employ, where possible, a 10% revenue threshold, and focus specifically on entities with direct involvement (vs. ownership criteria) in a particular area such as fossil fuels.
 In addition, our POV screens leverage best-in-class ESG data provided by Sustainalytics and are updated on a quarterly basis.
 We apply focused lists and 10% revenue-based metrics with the intention of concentrating our restricted securities on those issuers with meaningful involvement in the product, issue, or topic in question, rather than more indirect or minimal involvement.
 Our intention is not to screen every issuer that touches the topic in question, but rather to screen those with notable involvement.
 This allows us to balance screening preferences with other investment considerations.

 Fossil Fuel POV Screen